droppedasbaby/go-base-web/README.md

 ## Usage
 ### Option A:
 Use the **template repository** feature on GitHub to create a new repository from this template.
+1. Click on the `Use this template` button on the top right of this page.
+2. Click on `Create repository from template`.

 ### Option B:
 1. Clone this repository: